-I have written my own article arguing the reason why the sequel to Halo 5: Guardians will not be released until 2019.
-Colin Perkins, host of Mission Debrief, has written the counterpoint to my opinions, and argues why the next Halo will be released in 2018 below.
+There is an accompanying post to this one, written by another member of the Podcast Evolved crew, Colin Perkins.
+He has written the counterpoint to the opinions expressed below, arguing that the next Halo will hit store shelves before the end of 2018.
 The idea for these posts stemmed from a friendly debate we had one evening regarding the future of the Halo franchise.
 I hope you enjoy.

 Because these posts might sometimes get very specific and it can be hard to remember everything in the Halo universe, I have included links to more information about the people, places, and events in these posts.
 Blogging Evolved uses Halopedia as our primary source of information.

 Additionally, I make an attempt every post to list any Halo media that might get spoiled.
 I have done my best to include the media that gets spoiled below.
 While this post will be very spoiler-lite, I always throw this disclaimer in so people are aware of the possibility.
 If you do not own any of below listed items, each is also a link to purchase via Amazon.

 The following article makes reference to and could potentially contain spoilers for Halo: Hunters in the Dark, Halo: Envoy, Halo: Retribution, Halo: Legacy of Onyx, Halo 5: Guardians, and Halo: Escalation.